GENI-NSF/geni-tools/README-omni.txt

 tips, see the Omni Wiki: http://trac.gpolab.bbn.com/gcf/wiki/Omni

 == Release Notes ==
+New in v2.3:
+ - Ticket #240: don't print ProtoGENI log URL in result summary on success
+ - Ticket #242: Be robust to malformed geni_api_versions

 New in v2.2.1:
  - omni-configure: Added support for automatic configuration of omni for portal credentials. (ticket #252)